StuntsPT/Structure_threader/docs/usage.md

 You can enter any of them (but just one of them) as the input file and *Structure_threader* will assume the other two exist in the same path.
-If the input file specified by the *-i* switch in *Structure_threader* has an extension different from either of the three mentioned above, *Structure_threader* will assume the input is in the STRUCTURE format, which has some peculiarities:
+If the input file specified by the *-i* switch in *Structure_threader* has an extension different from either of the three mentioned above, *Structure_threader* will assume the input is in the Structure format, which has some peculiarities:
 *fastStructure* requires your input file to have each individual represented in two rows (one for each allele), and six "bogus" columns before the actual data.
 **No Header is allowed**.
 Here is a short example: